INFO-4602-5602/project1-thebestteam/README.md

 This is a map of Colorado Zayo Buildings and each of their respective products, color mapped.

 ### Non-Spatial
+The barchart displays the CPQ NPVs across buildings, using color to represent whether the building is already on the Zayo network or not.
+Interactions include detailed NPV information on hover, and each bar can be clicked to reveal detailed information about that particular building.

 ### Elias